63 Philadelphia schools closed amid coronavirus concerns in Montgomery County

-PHILADELPHIA (WPVI) -- Sixty-three Philadelphia schools will be closed Friday due to coronavirus concerns.
+PHILADELPHIA (WPVI) -- Sixty-three Philadelphia schools will be closed Friday due to the extraordinary efforts to contain the coronavirus in Montgomery County.

-On Thursday, officials announced a shut down in Montgomery County in an effort to contain the virus.
-To date, there are 13 coronavirus cases in the county.
+On Thursday, officials announced a shutdown of the county in an effort to contain the virus.
+To date, there are 13 coronavirus cases in the county, more than half of the cases in Pennsylvania.

-Officials with the Philadelphia School District say 11% of their district employees live in the restricted-county, and as a result, school will be closed.
-It's unclear when the school district will reopen.
+Officials with the School District of Philadelphia say 11% (2,100 of 18,000) of their district employees live in the restricted county.

 AMY AT JAMES MARTIN